Cinema of Puerto Rico: Private investment

+Beginning in 1993, one year following its approval, the autonomous agency known as Corporación de Cine (lit.
+"Public Corporation for Cinema") began offering support for local producers to produce films of various lengths and formats, but this initiative only covered a fraction of the local industry and was dependent on a depuration process deeming the productions worthy.
 Anna Navarro made attempts to bring inversion to the local industry, but did not gather much attention.

 Tax incentives

+In 1985, senator Velda González (herself an actress) introduced three proposals to promote and support the local cinema industry.
+Legislation allowed societies formed to invest in film projects to receive tax exemptions, but the actual application proved ineffective.
 Law No. 362 of 1999 and No. 121 of 2001 provided a tax credit of 40% for films produced locally.
 The Lucy Boscana Fund (WIPR) is used to assists local productions.
 Changes in political administration have also affected the continuity of initiatives, de-prioritizing, transforming or cancelling them.
 This combined with direct competition of foreign markets have affected the local industry, leaving it with weak support from the public.